Piero7210/Piero7210/README.md

 </a>

 🚀 About me:
-- 🔭 I’m currently studying Computer Science at <a href="https://www.london.ac.uk/" target="blank">University of London</a>
+- 🔭 I’m currently studying a BSc in Computer Science at <a href="https://www.london.ac.uk/" target="blank">University of London</a>

-- 🤝 I’m available for new opportunities in IT.
+- 🤝 I’m available for new opportunities in IT as a Software Engineer, Software developer, Back-end developer.

 - 🌱 I’m currently learning Java & Spring.